Prthmsh7/Bolt-hackathon/README.md

-# Seedster - Blockchain-Powered Investment Platform
+# Seedster - An Accelerator that helps Developers get Initial Funding

 ![Seedster](https://images.pexels.com/photos/3183150/pexels-photo-3183150.jpeg?auto=compress&cs=tinysrgb&w=1280&h=400&dpr=2)

 Seedster is a revolutionary platform that helps developers protect their intellectual property and connect with investors.
-Built for the Chainlink Hackathon 2025, Seedster leverages multiple blockchain technologies to create a secure, transparent, and efficient ecosystem for innovation funding.
+Built for the Bolt Hackathon 2025, Seedster leverages multiple blockchain technologies to create a secure, transparent, and efficient ecosystem for innovation funding.

 ## 🚀 Features